Skip to content

 About your market:

-- Where is there an audience that is underserved?
+• Where is there an audience that’s genuinely underserved?

 Finding Your Unique Angle

-Most people never discover their unique angle because they are too busy looking at what other creators are doing and trying to replicate it.
-Your unique angle sits at the intersection of three things that almost nobody else shares in exactly your combination:
+Most people never find their unique angle because they spend too much time looking at what other creators are doing and trying to replicate it.
+Your unique angle sits at the intersection of three things almost nobody else shares in exactly your combination:

-- What you are authentically good at or genuinely passionate about
+1. What you’re authentically good at or genuinely passionate about

 Strong unique angle examples:

-- The approachable expert: You know your niche deeply but communicate it like a trusted friend rather than an authority figure
+• The approachable expert: Deep niche knowledge communicated like a trusted friend rather than an authority figure

-- The vulnerable truth-teller: You share the unfiltered, honest reality of your life in a way that resonates because everyone else is performing
+• The vulnerable truth-teller: Unfiltered, honest reality of your life in a way that resonates because everyone else is performing

-- The aspirational peer: You are living a life your audience wants, and you feel accessible enough for them to genuinely relate to you
+• The aspirational peer: Living a life your audience wants — accessible enough for them to genuinely relate to

-- The entertainer with depth: You are funny and engaging on the surface with genuine substance underneath — the rare combination that builds the most loyal audiences
+• The entertainer with depth: Funny and engaging on the surface with real substance underneath — the combination that builds the most loyal audiences

-- The niche specialist: You are the definitive creator for one very specific thing that a dedicated audience cares deeply about
+• The niche specialist: The definitive creator for one very specific thing a dedicated audience cares deeply about

 Building Your Visual Brand

-There’s a reason why the visual layer of your brand matters so much — it is the first thing people notice and the thing they remember most reliably.
-Every visual element needs to be consistent, intentional, and aligned with your brand identity.
+The visual layer of your brand matters because it’s the first thing people notice and the thing they remember most reliably.
+Every visual element needs to be consistent, intentional, and aligned with your brand identity — not just aesthetically pleasing.

 Color Palette